AlvinKimata/Reinforcement-learning/README.md

 # Reinforcement-learning
-This repo contains code implementations of basic RL algorithms.
+This repository contains code implementations of basic RL algorithms.